 If it's a phone call, wait until the person stops talking.
-Afterward, use the active listening techniques that include repeating some sentences after the lead and phrases like "I hear you."
+Then, use the active listening techniques that include repeating some sentences after the lead and phrases like "I hear you."
 Repeating them will ensure a speaker's objection and mood are understood correctly.
 While you do that, you have time to prepare your answer.

 Pro tip: Make sure you accept the answer first.
-So start with saying: “Thank you for your answer/feedback.”
+So start with saying “Thank you for your answer/feedback.”

 While you listen and exchange the first few phrases, you should categorize the objection.
-First, ask yourself: “Is this an objection or a rejection?”
+First, ask yourself “Is this an objection or a rejection?”
 Listen to the tone of the voice or the wording of the response.
 If it's a rejection, there's a chance that your lead was wrongly qualified.

 The actual response should be respectful and informative.
-Remember, you are here to help with the pain points of your potential customer.
+Remember, you are here to solve the pain points of your potential customer.
 State that their concerns and problems are valid, and if you can, offer a solution.

 Pro tip: Always stay calm, even if a lead is a bit edgy or aggressive.
 If you had a stressful conversation, take a minute break and a deep breath.
-It happens, but it doesn’t define the job.
+It happens, but it doesn’t define your job.

 Types of Common Sales Objections

 The value of what you provide is always an essential selling point.
 Show that the price tag can be justified by your service's benefits and all the challenges it can solve.
 It can look like this:

-Objection 2 – “We are in the middle of budgeting.”
+2. We are in the middle of budgeting.

 Here is another money-related sales objection.
 As with the previous one, your handling strategy must be focused on value.
-Try explaining the benefits they get, with ROI references included.
+Try explaining the benefits they get with ROI references included.
 If they stand their ground, suggest a follow-up after the budgeting is over or when the funding returns.